postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-azure.md

     <img alt="Azure API Management setup" src="https://assets.postman.com/postman-docs/azure-apim-setup-import-v9-16.jpg" width="518px"/>

 > When you delete an API or remove it from a workspace, any configured integrations aren't deleted or removed.
+On the Postman **Home** page, select **Integrations** and search for "Microsoft Azure" to view the list of [Azure API Management integrations](https://go.postman.co/integrations/service/api_management_azure/api_management_azure).
+To delete an integration, select it and then select **Delete Integration**.

 ## Viewing Azure API deployments